 Hi, I’m Greta Solomon

-I am a British journalist turned writing coach and the author of Heart, Sass & Soul: Journal Your Way to Inspiration and Happiness (Mango, 2019) and Just Write It!
+I am a British journalist turned writing coach and the author of Heart, Sass & Soul: Journal Your Way to Inspiration and Happiness (Mango, April 2019) and Just Write It!
 (McGraw-Hill, 2013).
-I train, coach and mentor professional and aspiring writers through my books, online courses and in-person events.
-My latest book, Heart, Sass & Soul, is available to pre-order now.
+I train, coach and mentor writers through my books, online courses and in-person events.

 More about me